powered by freefind

 Fionnphort

-Maolbhuidhe is about 50-60 minutes drive from Craignure.
+Maolbhuidhe is about 50-60 minutes drive from Craignure, but it can take longer at busy times.
 Follow the signs for Fionnphort / Iona ferry.
-A service bus meets most (but not all) ferries.
+A service bus meets some (but not all) ferries.
+Detailed directions

 More about ferries and getting to Mull from other parts of Scotland.